judith-tonhauser/projective-probability-ARCHIVED/plan.md

 ## Projectivity experiment

 - Goal: to identify the extent to which participants take the speaker to be committed to the content of the clausal complement of an attitude predicate realized in a polar question, given a fact about the world.
+- Response task: Participants are instructed to consider the fact about the world, which the speaker is also aware of. **better: Tell participants that the speaker knows that $fact$?**
-- Response task: "certain that" diagnostic (from Journal of Semantics paper)
+	- "certain that" diagnostic (from Journal of Semantics paper)
 		- Fact: Mary just walked into Planned Parenthood.

-	  Bill: Did Sue discover that Mary is pregnant?
+	  	- Bill: Did Sue discover that Mary is pregnant?

-	  Is Bill certain that Mary is pregnant?
+		- Is Bill certain that Mary is pregnant?
 - Response on a slider from 0/no to 1/yes
 - Materials: 20 polar questions formed from sentences with attitude predicates that embed a clausal complement, given a fact